JLaydeJ/Project_1/README.md

 5. Which day of the week had the highest jackpot?

 According to our data between the years 2020 to 2022, Wednesday had the highest jackpot winnings.
 The findings were acquired by grouping the aggregate data by weekday and then applying the max function to find the maximum values for each draw day.
 The highest jackpot winnings were drawn on Wednesday 2022 $120,000,000,000.
+This is such a large jackpot that comparable to our other jackpot data it can be considered an outlier.